 We encourage you to share your suggestions and ideas for using or facilitating access to the Datasets with The World Bank by contacting us at +1 202 473 7824 or +1 800 590 1906 or by sending an email to email@example.com.

 You are encouraged to use the Datasets to benefit yourself and others in creative ways.
 You may extract, download, and make copies of the information contained in the Datasets, and you may share that information with third parties.
 You may also use our application programming interfaces (“APIs”) to facilitate access to the Datasets, whether through a separate Web site or through another type of software application.
-However, we maintain a list of some specific data within the Datasets that you may not redistribute or reuse without first contacting the original content provider(s), as well as information regarding how to contact the original content provider(s).
-Before incorporating any data in other products, please check the list which is available here: Restricted Data.
+However, some datasets and indicators are provided by third parties, and may not be redistributed or reused without the consent of the original data provider, or may be subject to terms and conditions.
+Where applicable, these conditions are included in the dataset or indicator metadata.

 You may not publicly represent or imply that The World Bank is participating in, or has sponsored, approved or endorsed the manner or purpose of your use or reproduction of the Datasets.
 The World Bank will prosecute, to the fullest extent of the law, any use of World Bank Materials in a manner that falsifies, misrepresents, disparages or fraudulently uses the Materials.